API design: How and why we created Shop with Rewards

-Building an API that's serverless, secure, and scalable to meet all our partners' needs.
+Capital One built a credit card rewards API that's serverless, secure and scalable to meet all our retail partners' needs.

 Picture this: You’re preparing for an upcoming camping trip and are shopping for a new pair of hiking boots.
 You find the right pair and proceed to checkout.
-Instead of having to wonder if you have rewards available to help with your purchase, your available rewards appear on the screen.
+Instead of wondering if you have rewards available to help with your purchase, your available rewards appear on the screen.
 Woah.
-They’re covered by your Capital One rewards.
+They’re covered by your credit card rewards.
 This is the kind of experience we work so hard to create, and we build and use cutting-edge tech to make it possible.

 While people are most familiar with our consumer credit card business, we also work with retail partners to provide credit card services and use our tech to create moments like this for customers.